t40j/CodeSync/README.md

     cd codesync-backend
     ```

-2. Create and activate a virtual environment:
+2.  **Create and activate a virtual environment:**
+    * *Why?* This isolates the project's dependencies from your global Python installation, preventing version conflicts and keeping your system clean.

     * **Windows:**
         ```bash
         python -m venv .venv